Thisisravigupta/airbnb-experiences-page/README.md

 # If you have to run this on your local system

-step:1 - Download zip or clone
+step:1 - Download zip or clone.\
-step:2 - npm i (this will install all the dependency) step:3 - npm start
+step:2 - npm i (this will install all the dependency).\
+step:3 - npm start

 # Getting Started with Create React App